ibm-cloud-docs/assistant/logs-overview.md

   If your coverage rate is low, consider using intent recommendations to help you fill in the gaps in your coverage.
 For more information, see [Getting help with intents](/docs/assistant?topic=assistant-intent-recommendations).

-  The containment and coverage metrics are available to Lite, Plus Trial, Plus, or Enterprise plan users.
+  The containment and coverage metrics are available to Plus or Enterprise plan users.
   {: note}

 - *Total conversations*: The total number of conversations between active users and your assistant during the selected time period.
 This number counts exchanges in which the welcome message is displayed to a user, even if the user doesn't respond.